 What Exactly IS Devil’s Food?

 According to The Food Lover’s Companion, it’s a dark, dense baked chocolate item.
 On the opposite end of the spectrum is the airy, white angel food cake.
-This cake sure fit the bill!
+This cake sure fits the bill!
 I baked up two layers, sliced them in half, then topped each with a rich chocolate buttercream frosting.
-I normally can leave sweets alone, but this cake is probably one of the best chocolate cakes I’ve made.
+I normally can leave sweets alone, but this cake is probably one of the best chocolate cake recipes I’ve made in years.
 Even Katie ate her fair share.
 When the whole family loves one dish, especially one dessert, it’s noteworthy.
 This cake needs a pedestal…it’s earned it.

 A Couple of Things to Help Make an Amazing Devi’s Food Cake: